tezedge/tezedge-debugger/README.md

-Tezedge Debugger
+TezEdge Debugger
 ================
-Network message debugger for applications running on tezos protocol.
+Network message debugger for applications running on the Tezos protocol.

-The new debugger is based on Raw Sockets to capture all packets forming communication between (local) node and rest of the (remote) network.
+The new Debugger is based on Raw Sockets and captures all packets that form the communication between the (local) node and rest of the (remote) network.
-Replacing the TUN  (**tun**nel) devices with Raw Sockets allows much easier networking setups with docker and docker-compose.
-No custom scripts needed.
+Replacing the TUN  (**tun**nel) devices with Raw Sockets allows for much easier networking setups with docker and docker-compose.
+No custom scripts are needed.

 How does it work
 ================
-Debugger relies on Raw Socket and identifying which packets are relevant to the running node.
-By sharing same network as node and local identity, debugger is able to decode and deserialize exchanged messages from the nodes.
+The Debugger relies on a Raw Socket to identify which packets are relevant to the running node.
+By sharing the same network as the node and local identity, the Debugger is able to decode and deserialize the messages that are exchanged between nodes.

 Requirements
 ============